-In the normal course of business, the Company fulfills the delivery of Balikbayan boxes on behalf of its international affiliates.
-The Company charges delivery fees for the fulfillment of this service.
+In the normal course of business, the Group fulfills the delivery of balikbayan boxes and money remittances, and performs certain administrative functions on behalf of its international affiliates.
+The Group charges delivery fees and service fees for the fulfillment of these services based on agreed rates.